brainglobe/brainglobe.github.io/docs/source/tutorials/brainmapper/visualising-the-results.md

 To make the results a bit more obvious when zoomed out, the contrast of the raw data (`ch00`) has been adjusted along with changing the symbol for the cells to `disc` and increasing the size.
 ::

-These images are useful to assess how well `cellfinder` performed, but not much use for any kind of numerical analysis.
+These images are useful to assess how well `brainmapper` performed, but not much use for any kind of numerical analysis.
-To see what data is exported from cellfinder, take a look at [Exploring the numerical results](exploring-the-numerical-results).
+To see what data is exported from `brainmapper`, take a look at [Exploring the numerical results](exploring-the-numerical-results).